SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Experiments

 \subsubsection{Performance Evaluation}

 Three metrics were used to evaluate the results quantitatively, including normalized mean square error (NMSE), the peak signal-to-noise ratio (PSNR), and the structural similarity index (SSIM)\cite{SSIM}.
-The metrics were calculated on the imaging region, removing the background.
+The metrics were calculated on the imaging region, excluding the background, which was determined by threshold segmentation with a threshold set at 10\% of the maximum image intensity.